flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

 A task in FleCSI serves as the bridge between two core parts of the execution model.
 On the caller side, each ``process``, also referred to as a ``rank`` in the MPI terminology, executes its own copy of the ``main`` function and the associated control model.

-Each process executes its own instance of ``main`` and the control model, and so all processes collectively launch and schedule a task based on its :ref:`field privileges <field-accessors>`.
-The function for a task then executes, typically several times concurrently.
+After all processes collectively launch a task, its function then executes, typically several times concurrently.
 Each of these executions is referred to as a *point task*; their number does not necessarily match the number of processes, and they can run on any process.
 This allows FleCSI to support flexible and scalable task-parallel execution.

 .. figure:: tikz/flecsi_execution_model.svg

-   The different levels of abstraction in FleCSI.
+   The different levels of execution in FleCSI.

 Callee Side
 ^^^^^^^^^^^